bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 -   <span id="dcfc">Shadows: If you used drop shadows, is the light source consistent for each and every one?
 Did you use the same blur, opacity, and spread values?</span>
 -   <span id="021b">Typography: Is your font stack logical and consistent (i.e., is there a reason that element is set in a sans)?
 Are your heading sizes consistent?
 Have you used proper (not faux) italics and bolding?
 Do all text links look right?
 Is all text both legible and readable?</span>
 -   <span id="fbb2">Imagery: Do any images look blurry, pixelated, or otherwise funky?
 Are any images broken or crazily heavy in terms of file size?
 Do all _non-decorative_ images have alt tags?</span>
--   <span id="4760">Logo: It’s (usually) just another image, but it’s so important it warrants its own step.
+-   <span id="4760">Logo: It's (usually) just another image, but it's so important it warrants its own step.
 Is it the latest version?
 Is it crisp (not blurry or pixelated)?</span>

-Once you’ve made these initial visual checks, you’ll want to ensure that your site’s appearance is consistent and functional on any screen.
+Once you've made these initial visual checks, you'll want to ensure that your site's appearance is consistent and functional on any screen.

 ### Cross-browser appearance

-Different browsers may render your website in different ways, so it’s important to test your site in different browsers.
-Take a look at <a href="http://www.w3schools.com/browsers/browsers_stats.asp" class="markup--anchor markup--p-anchor">W3’s browser stats</a> to see where you should focus your testing.
-(Though if you’re working on a redesign, browser-usage stats will be more useful.)
+Different browsers may render your website in different ways, so it's important to test your site in different browsers.
+Take a look at <a href="http://www.w3schools.com/browsers/browsers_stats.asp" class="markup--anchor markup--p-anchor">W3's browser stats</a> to see where you should focus your testing.
+(Though if you're working on a redesign, browser-usage stats will be more useful.)

-During this process (and the next, in multi-device testing) you’ll want to make sure your layouts, typography, navigation, and other design elements are displaying properly.
+During this process (and the next, in multi-device testing) you'll want to make sure your layouts, typography, navigation, and other design elements are displaying properly.

 The elements that tend to vary most across browsers, and therefore are most important to check, are: